PlexTrac-Labs/bulk-update-tags/README.md

 - Password

 ## Script Execution Flow
-Since the script has to load a lot of objects from the DB, ideally you input multiple tag refractions that the script will then update as it runs through the data once.
+Since the script has to load a lot of objects from the DB, ideally you input multiple tag replacements that the script will then update as it runs through the data once.
-- Authenticates user to Plextrac instance with tags to be refractored
+- Authenticates user to Plextrac instance with tags to be refactored
 - Prompts use to start entering tags that need to be replaced.
 Continue entering all tags that need to be replaced individually.
 - Once all tags to be replaced are entered, if will run through each tag entered and ask for the replacement for each tag
-- After confirming refractions to be made, will create lists of all objects by making multiple API requests to the Plextrac instance
+- After confirming reractions to be made, will create lists of all objects by making multiple API requests to the Plextrac instance
-- After confirming the objects that were loaded, will go through lists and make API requests to update any object found to have tags that need to be refractored
+- After confirming the objects that were loaded, will go through lists and make API requests to update any object found to have tags that need to be refactored

 The script will create a log file each time it is run.
 The script should only stop if it fails to load data at the beginning.
 As it runs, if an object couldn't be updated, it will log the exception and continue running.
 You can Ctrl+F and search for `exception` in the generateed log file to see any problems during runtime.